bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 * **Applicability**: This pattern is a cornerstone of text editors (`undo/redo` functionality), workflow systems, and any application that needs to manage a history of operations.
 * **Limitations and Challenges**: Can introduce complexity for simple applications.
 Implementing `undo/redo` can be difficult for commands that have side effects.
 * **Relationship with Other Patterns**:
-    * This pattern is an extension of the **Command** pattern from the GoF book.
+    * This pattern is an extension of the [[gof|Command pattern]] from the GoF book.
 It adds the "processor" component that manages a queue of commands.
     * It can be used in a **[[#master-slave|Master-Slave]]** architecture, where the `Master` creates `Command` objects and sends them to `Slaves` for execution.
     * The queueing mechanism is a form of **[[message-queue|Message Queue]]**.